Moving from Enrollment-based Funding to Performance-based

 “The second aspect of providing students with better decision support relates to equipping them to make better informed choices at both a granular level (like choosing courses), and programmatically (like selecting programs of study) so they can better understand the implications of potential decisions and actions, such as the time and costs to completion.

 We anticipate that the end result of our work to leverage analytics to improve student success will be better student outcomes as well as a sound return on our investment.
 “Students come to us seeking education as a vehicle to better lives,” said Mercer.
 “We want to do everything we can to help them succeed.”

-Ms. Mercer is the Director of Research, Analytics, and Reporting at Sinclair Community College.
+Laura Mercer is currently Chief of Staff at Sinclair.
+At the time this was published she served as the Director of Research, Analytics, and Reporting.
 She has 27 years of experience in comprehensive planning, implementation and management within the higher education environment.
 She maintains responsibility for the institution’s data warehouse and analytics infrastructure, decision support, state and federal reporting, and institutional research.
 Ms. Mercer provides leadership and project management for Sinclair’s comprehensive predictive analytics and student success tools initiative, LIFT!